suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 ## suit-text-version-required {#text-version-required}

 suit-text-version-required is used to represent a version-based dependency on suit-parameter-version as described in {{suit-parameter-version}} and {{suit-condition-version}}.
 When a Manifest Author needs to communicate such a dependency to operators, the author SHOULD populate the suit-text map with a SUIT_Component_Identifier key for the dependency component, and place in the corresponding map a suit-text-version-required key with a free text expression that is representative of the version constraints placed on the dependency so that field personnel can validate compliance.
 Deployments that provide operator guidance exclusively through other channels MAY omit this field.
 This text SHOULD be expressive enough that a device operator can be expected to understand the dependency; predefined tokens MAY be used when supporting documentation ensures equivalent clarity.
+Expressions in this field MUST be encoded as UTF-8 text limited to printable characters (Unicode general categories L, N, P, or Zs) and SHOULD use simple relational operators (for example `>`, `>=`, `<`, `<=`, `=`) so that automated tooling can perform lint checks.
 This is a free text field and there are no specific formatting rules.

 By way of example only, to express a dependency on a component "\['x', 'y'\]", where the version should be any v1.x later than v1.2.5, but not v2.0 or above, the author would add the following structure to the suit-text element.
 Note that this text is in cbor-diag notation.